-I had this genius idea to stick them in the freezer so I could pull them back out for Christmas parties.
+But here’s the thing.
+I snitched some of dough while I was re-testing the cookies and then, of course, I couldn’t stop eating the finished product.
+I had this genius idea to stick them all in the freezer so I could pull them back out for Christmas parties.

-Well, I’ll just say this…they taste good frozen, too.
+Well, I’ll just say this, they taste good frozen, too.

-About these Rosemary Roasted Potatoes
+About these Roasted Potatoes

 I make roasted potatoes nearly once a week and these rosemary ones might just be my new favorites.
 There’s something about rosemary and potatoes that is just so perfect.